Do you stuff or dress your turkey? I prefer to dress. What better way to dress your turkey than using a southern cornbread dressing recipe!

 Here are the tips and tricks from Granny on how to make Southern Cornbread Dressing:

-- Ballard Cornbread Mix is no longer available either.
+- Ballard Cornbread Mix is no longer available.
 Martha White claims to use the Ballard Recipe, but some family members just use Jiffy.
 Either cornbread mix will work.

 - For sure, she ALWAYS used Herbed Seasoned Pepperidge Farm Stuffing Mix.
 (If you want to make yours from scratch, try this recipe.)